el-hackerino/hoard-calc/README.md

 # hoard-calc

+This tool helps find the optimal upgrade path for faction hoards in the game Gems of War.

-Strategy: try to reach the goal quality and goal level, past that minimize gold If can't reach goal quality: try to reach the highest level possible, only minimize gold if cheaper solution reaches the same level
+Strategy: Try to reach the target quality, then also the target level, then try to minimize the gold cost.